-In China's coronavirus epicentre, just five new cases
+China's coronavirus epicentre reports just five cases; Beijing tomb-sweepers urged to stay back

 The coronavirus has killed more than 3,000 people in mainland China.

-It had also stalled the world’s second-largest economy as, beginning in January, authorities ordered work stoppages, travel restrictions and home quarantines to contain the spread of the pathogen.
+It had also stalled the world’s second-largest economy as, beginning in January, authorities ordered work stoppages, travel restrictions and home quarantines.

-As the tough counter-epidemic measures start to pay off, local governments have been ordered to revive their economies, especially those in areas that have not had to deal with extensive virus outbreaks.
+As the measures start to pay off, local governments have been ordered to revive their economies, especially those in areas that have not had to deal with extensive outbreaks.

-Hubei province has started to loosen the strict controls that kept up to 60 million people under a virtual lock-down for weeks.
+Hubei province has started to loosen the strict controls that kept up to 60 million people under a virtual lockdown for weeks.

 Wuhan has seen some restrictions relaxed this week and the nearby city of Huanggang, which also had numerous coronavirus cases, on Friday begun relaxing its lockdown, saying that residents could start travelling within the city.